 Not that there was much to see.
 Despite a moderate current, the water was green and cloudy, the corals lackluster.
-My normally wel-practiced neutral bouyancy was a bit off, and my brother Javi, still something of an amateur, was constantly bumping into me with his fins.
+My normally wel-practiced neutral bouyancy was a bit off, and my brother Javi, still something of a beginner, was constantly bumping into me with his fins.
 He ran out of air early, and had to ascend with the divemaster while we tarried a bit under the boat, looking at corals.

-Sepok Point, Maricaban Island
+DIVE 52: Sepok Point, Maricaban Island

 DEPTH (Avg/Max): 80 / 90 ft